Cultivating Allies

 - Host a French-themed pot-luck dinner and invite students’ families.

-This page provides ideas for involving students in promoting the French program.
+This section provides ideas for involving students in promoting the French program.
 Students who are strongly tied to your program will provide a support network for you if French is threatened in your school.
 Without a doubt, your very own students can be your most important allies for helping sustain the French program at your school!

 Here are some strategies you can use: